 Before the era of PowerPoint, presentations were given with flip charts.
 A vice president of a prominent fortune 100 company was providing a quarterly sales update presentation to the CEO, the senior executives, and the Board.
-Unfortunately, this VP was simply reading the flip charts.
+Unfortunately, this VP was reading the flip charts.
 After a few moments, the CEO leaned forward and declared, "I can read!
-When I say 'flip,' just flip to the next chart.
+When I say 'flip,' flip to the next chart.
 Ready?
-Flip [pause] Flip [pause] Flip …"
+Flip [pause] Flip [pause] Flip …."

 Subscribe for Our Project Management Resources, Best Practices, and Tips